ParadigmHyperloop/hyperloop/README.md

-responsibilities# Paradigm Hyperloop Pod Software
+# Paradigm Hyperloop Pod Software

 The code for the Paradigm Pod Control systems.